 Update frequencies

-- new registrations on current events
+- new registrations on a current event

-- transfers, refunds, deferrals on current events
+- transfers, refunds, deferrals or deactivations on a current or past event

 If you have any questions or concerns on the different types of reports, please contact us at director@raceroster.com.